northox/stupid-password/README.md

     $sp = new StupidPass();
     $bool = $sp->validate($PasswordToTest);

-The most complex usage could look like this:
+The most complex usage scenario could look like this:

     // Override the default errors messages
     $hardlang = array(